most-ieeta/SPT-DataLab/README.md

 This software was first presented at SIGSPATIAL '19.
 To cite this work, please use:

 > José Duarte, Bruno Silva, José Moreira, Paulo Dias, Enrico Miranda, and Rogério L. C. Costa.
 2019. **Towards a qualitative analysis of interpolation methods for deformable moving regions**.
 In *Proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems (SIGSPATIAL '19)*.
 ACM, New York, NY, USA, 592-595.
 DOI: https://doi.org/10.1145/3347146.3359368

+The new features from the second version were used in the following work, which you can cite if you use them:

+> Rogério Luís de C. Costa, Enrico Miranda, Paulo Dias and José Moreira.
+2020. **Evaluating Preprocessing and Interpolation Strategies to Create Moving Regions from Real-World Observations**.
+In *ACM SIGAPP Applied Computing Review* 20, 2.
+(June 2020).

+<sup>1</sup>The matching-aware simplification was proposed in:

+> Enrico Miranda, Rogério Luís de C. Costa, Paulo Dias and José Moreira.
+2020. **Matching-Aware Shape Simplification**.
+In *15th International Conference on Computer Graphics Theory and Applications (GRAPP 2020). pp. 279-286*.
+DOI: https://doi.org/10.5220/0008969402790286

+<sup>2</sup>Distance-based observation selection was proposed in:

+> Rogério Luís C. Costa, Enrico Miranda, Paulo Dias and José Moreira.
+2020 **Sampling strategies to create moving regions from real world observations**.
+In *Proceedings of the 35th ACM/SIGAPP Symposium On Applied Computing (ACM SAC 2020)*. pp. 609-616.
+DOI: https://doi.org/10.1145/3341105.3374019.

 ## License